 Brace yourselves: the gorgonzola is a Piedmontese cheese!
-No, I’m not suddenly crazy, but it’s the statistics that confirm this unusual statement.
-In 1996 the European Union certified the typical mold cheese as a product P.D.O.
-A gorgonzola P.D.O. is produced exclusively with cow’s milk from some areas of Lombardy and Piedmont.
-Among these the primacy belongs to the Piedmontese provinces of Biella, Cuneo, Vercelli, Novara, Verbania and Alessandria.
+No, I'm not suddenly crazy, but it's the statistics that confirm this unusual statement.
+In 1996 the European Union certified the typical mold cheese as a product PDO A PDO gorgonzola cheese. is produced exclusively with cow's milk from some areas of Lombardy and Piedmont.
+Among these the primacy belongs to the Piedmontese provinces of Biella, Cuneo, Vercelli, Novara, Verbania and Alexandria.
 Following the data, it turns out that around 65% of the production belongs to the Piedmontese side.

 In Lombardy, on the other hand, it is 21% in the province of Lecco, and only 8% in the province of Milan.
 Right here is also the homonymous city of Gorgonzola.
 In short, gorgonzola is in effect a Piedmontese cheese!